Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: INTRODUCTION

-{\it In several papers \cite{Muthukumar2003, muthukumar2005modeling} similar to classical theory of Lauritzen and Hoffmann \cite{lauritzen1960theory, hoffman1961crystallization}, the main driving force of crystallization is the intermonomer attraction.
-However, more recent papers \cite{Luo2011, anwar2013crystallization, Yi2013, Yamamoto2013, Luo2014} suppose that intermonomer interaction (attraction) plays the major role only at later stages of crystallization (whether this statement is really present in all these papers?), while during initial stages of crystallization the orientational (nematic) ordering\cite{Onsager, KhoSem} of chain segments (due to the excluded volume effect, i.e., pure steric interactions) plays the most important role, then leading to chain extension and increasing of local concentration, and finally to crystallization \cite{anwar2013crystallization}. }
+In order to observe in computer simulations the appearance of folds in a crystallizing polymer chain and their distribution between different seeds of crystalline lamellae in the course of crystallization while following this process from an initial state of a homogeneous solution/melt, we need larger length and time scales, i.e., we need a coarse-graining going beyond the UA level, and this is the goal of our paper.
+Running ahead of the story, we have observed the nucleation and growth of lamellar seeds.

-Our goal is to reveal {\it (if this will be possible)} a general scenario of crystallization in a particular class of polymers (long semiflexible chains) under particular conditions (poor-solvent solutions, i.e., fast precipitation accompanied by crystallization).
-Studying crystallization scenario means studying both the primary and secondary nucleation, i.e., we need large length and time scales, and therefore, we definitely need a CG model.
-In the course of simulation we need to study both the structure/size of crystallites and conformational properties of single chains.
+Our purpose is to reveal a general scenario of crystallization in a particular class of polymers (long semiflexible chains) under particular conditions (poor-solvent solutions, i.e., fast precipitation accompanied by crystallization).
+Studying crystallization scenario means studying both the primary and secondary nucleation, both the structure and size of crystallites as well as conformational properties of single chains, i.e., we need large length and time scales.
+What such a CG model (beyond UA level) should take into account?
+It should definitely take into account the steric repulsion between CG beads (excluded volume interactions) and the intramolecular stiffness, while a particular choice of intermonomer attraction (due to Van-der-Waals interactions or specific interactions like, e.g., hydrogen bonds) is not crucial for our goals.
+These assumptions are based on the general understanding of crystallization mechanisms in UA models of PE and PVA~\cite{Luo2011, anwar2013crystallization, Yi2013, Yamamoto2013, Luo2014} suggesting that intermonomer attraction plays the major role only at later stages of crystallization.
+During initial stages of crystallization the orientational (nematic) ordering~\cite{Onsager, KhoSem} of chain segments (due to the excluded volume effect, i.e., pure steric interactions) plays the most important role, it leads to chain extension and increasing of local concentration, and finally to crystallization~\cite{anwar2013crystallization}.